An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 Use the Google’s Rich Results tool to evaluate your schema markup and its eligibility to appear as a rich snippet on the SERP.
 Just grab a few important pages and enter them in.

-Google Search Console also reports on potential issues with Schema.
-You’ll find the report under the Enhancements section (it shows if you have markup added to the site) and it shows errors, warnings and the number of valid URLs in total.
+Google Search Console also reports on potential issues with Schema under the Enhancements section (it shows if you have markup added to the site).
+It shows errors, warnings, and the number of valid URLs in total.

-While Google’s tools can get the job done, you’d have to go page by page — which just isn’t feasible for an enterprise site!
-You can use an SEO platform to audit schema at scale.
+While Google’s tools can get the job done, you’d have to go page by page — which isn’t feasible for an enterprise site!
+Use an SEO platform to audit schema at scale.

 Schema Recommendations

-• Prioritize schema that will generate Rich Snippets first such as breadcrumbs and videos.
-This way it will have the benefit of providing information to Google and impact how your listing looks on the results page.
+• Prioritize schema that will generate Rich Snippets such as breadcrumbs and videos.

 • Check out the Rich Snippet Gallery from Google to see which Rich Snippets would make sense for your site.

-• Product markup is great for e-commerce sites to achieve star rating and reviews.
+• Product markup is great for e-commerce sites to achieve star ratings and reviews.

-• Also, review managed keywords for universal ranking types to note which competitors might be using Schema to enrich their listings already to help you prioritize.
+• Review managed keywords for universal ranking types to note which competitors might be using Schema to enrich their listings.

-• Install using the JSON-LD method as this is recommended by Google now and much easier of an ask to developers than coding the schema.org code in line (i.e. the Microdata method).
+• Install using the JSON-LD method.
+It's recommended by Google and much easier for developers than coding the schema.org code in line (i.e. the Microdata method).

 seoClarity’s Schema builder is a Chrome plugin that makes it super easy to apply structured data to your site.
-You can try it now for free below!
+Try it now for free below!

 Download Schema Builder